Always approaching. Never arriving.

 On a summer night in the Lower East Side, a nomadic photographer named MATTO walks into his orbit.
 The encounter is quiet, charged, and never named — a curiosity that runs just past what either of them will acknowledge.

 The real world and the interior world begin to bleed into each other.
-Silas’s imagination rewrites every glance, every almost-touch into something larger than it was.
-By the time Silas is alone again, he gets lost in the dreamscape.
-Suspended in the almost, the controlled sublime of desire without risk, and the silence it leaves behind.
+Silas’s imagination rewrites every glance, every almost-touch into something larger than it is.
+By the time he is alone again, he gets lost in the dreamscape — suspended in the almost, the controlled sublime of wanting without risk.

 I wanted to make a film that understood queerness not as a declaration, but as a process.
 The confusion, the projection, the way lust arrives before logic.
 This is not a story of coming out, but a story of coming undone.
 And in the undoing, Silas finds the first honest version of himself he’s ever built.